 It may or may not be obvious from the theme on this site that recipe development isn’t my strong point.
 I can cook well enough and generally when I cook a dish for the second, third or fourth time it tends to taste the same, but I always go by feel and sight unless following someone else’s recipe.
 That means that I’ve generally little idea what quantities of which ingredients have gone into the pan and thus relating the experience a bit tricky.
 When Love Cheese contacted me recently with an invitation to participate in the Love Cheese Challenge, it sounded like a great excuse to try a few new recipes.

 I received three cheese to play about with: Hebridean Blue, Summerfields Alpine and Brie with Black Pepper.
 As one would expect from Love Cheese, they were all superb to sample, my only frustration being that I needed to resist temptation and leave enough of each to cook with!
 I was eager to come up with a few ideas that, while not wilfully odd, were a little more left wing than just melting cheese onto something.
 While that’s generally good advice for life, I wanted to let the cheeses speak for themselves and maintain their personalities.
-I thought I’d have a go at one recipe per cheese, my favourite ending up being the Alpine soup so that’s the one you can consider my entry for the Love Cheese competition!
+I thought I’d have a go at one recipe per cheese, my favourite ending up being the Alpine soup so that’s the one you can consider my entry for the Love Cheese challenge!

 Summerfields Alpine Soup